sellisd/awesome-complexity/README.md

 ## Books

 - [Wiener, N. (2016).
 Cybernetics or control and communication in the animal and the machine.](https://worldcat.org/en/title/1155181636) - The book introduced the term cybernetics to describe a self-regulation mechanism.
 - [Scheffer, M. (2009).
 Critical transitions in nature and society.
-Princeton, N.J: Princeton University Press.](https://worldcat.org/en/title/1229162077) - A nicely written and accessible description of the critical transition and related concepts
+Princeton, N.J: Princeton University Press.](https://worldcat.org/en/title/1229162077) - A nicely written and accessible description of the critical transition and related concepts.
 - [Nicolis, G., Basios, V., & (Firm), W. S. (2015).
 Chaos, information processing and paradoxical games: the legacy of John S. Nicolis.
 Singapore; Hackensack, N.J.: World Scientific Pub.
-Co.](https://worldcat.org/en/title/891718596) - An edited volume of studies honoring the legacy of John Nicolis contribution to complex systems
+Co.](https://worldcat.org/en/title/891718596) - An edited volume of studies honoring the legacy of John Nicolis contribution to complex systems.
 - [Newman, M. E. J. (2010).
 Networks: an introduction.
 Oxford; New York: Oxford University Press.](https://worldcat.org/en/title/923343299) - A comprehensive introduction to network science.
 - [Mitchell, S. D. (2013).
 Unsimple truths: science, complexity, and policy.
 Chicago: Univ. of Chicago Press.](https://worldcat.org/en/title/855547314) - The book introduces the perspective of  integrative puralism as a way of understanding and studying the world.
 - [Maturana, H. R., & Varela, F. J. (2008).
 The tree of knowledge: the biological roots of human understanding.
 Boston: Shambhala.](https://worldcat.org/en/title/316152876) - The book is an exposition of the non-representational vew of knowledge.